 Prospective sketch artists can benefit from postsecondary education in art and anatomy.
 Some law enforcement agencies use digital imaging software to create composites and age-progressed images of suspects, so students may benefit from courses in computer science and graphic design as well.

 Aspiring police sketch artists can participate in government-sponsored programs or courses offered by established forensic artists.
 Programs typically cover composite drawings, age-progressed imagery, post-mortem imagery and forensic facial imaging.
 Training may also include interview techniques, use of visual aids, facial anatomy, courtroom testimony, special equipment and biological variations of race, age and gender.

-- Earn certification.
 The International Association for Identification offers certification for forensic artists.
 Applicants must meet minimum education and experience requirements, submit a portfolio and complete a written exam.

 Aspiring police sketch artists need to have completed college coursework in fine arts or a closely related field and professional training programs are also available.